Create a Watch Face Using Tag Expressions

 c.
 Drag the Background slider to 0%.

 d.
-Make sure that the Type is a circular progress bar, otherwise change it.
+Make sure that the Type is a circular progress bar; otherwise change it.

 e.
 In Range Setting, change Value to 0 and click Tags beside it to open the Tags window.
-Type in [SEC].
-It means that the value from 0 will increment as the value of second increases.

-f.
+g.
 Set Max value to 59 since it is the maximum value of [SEC].

 Format and position a digital clock